10 min read

 Reduce bottlenecks

 Consider reserving a few licenses for individuals who demonstrate high collaboration and ownership within teams.
-While these individuals may not be power users, providing them with a Doc Maker license will help them reduce bottlenecks that may arise from a single Doc Maker model where the entire team relies on one individual to create docs, name docs, and add pages within docs.
+While these individuals may not be power users, providing them with a Doc Maker license will help reduce any bottlenecks that may arise from a single Doc Maker model where the entire team relies on one individual to create docs, name docs, and add pages within docs.

-Maintain licenses over time.
+Maintain licenses over time

 Training and support